 How to Make an Omelet

 The fastest meal on the planet is a simple folded French-style omelet.
-Once you have mastered the technique, as long as you have a few eggs on hand you will be able to whip up a healthful, satisfying repast that's perfect anytime.
-Download a FREE Quick Breakfast Cookbook!
+Once you've mastered the technique, when you have a few eggs on hand you'll be able to whip up a healthful, satisfying meal that's perfect anytime.

-Use 2 eggs to make an omelet for one serving, 4 eggs to make an omelet for two.
+Portion sizes: Use 2 eggs to make an omelet for one serving, 4 eggs to make an omelet for two.
 Never make an omelet with more than 5 eggs.
 If you are serving four people, make two omelets back to back.
-They're that fast.

-Have the filling all prepared and warmed, if it was refrigerated.
+Filling: Have the filling all prepared and warmed, if it was refrigerated.
 Don't overstuff: figure 1/4 cup filling for a 2-egg omelet.
-The filling can be just about anything (see "Filling Ideas").
+The filling can be just about anything.

-Heat 1 teaspoon olive oil in a medium non-stick skillet over medium-high heat until hot.
-Tilt to coat the pan with oil.
-Pour the eggs into the pan and immediately stir with a heat-resistant rubber spatula or fork for 5 to 10 seconds.
-Then push the cooked portions at the edge toward the center, tilting the pan to allow uncooked egg to fill in around the edges.
-When no more egg runs to the sides, continue to cook until almost set and the bottom is light golden.
-(The omelet will continue to cook as it is filled and folded.)
+Heat 1 teaspoon olive oil in the skillet over medium-high heat until hot.
+Tip the pan to coat it with oil.
+Pour the eggs into the pan and tilt the edges of the pan to spread the liquid egg.
+Immediately stir with a heat-resistant rubber spatula or fork for 5 to 10 seconds.
+Then use the spatula gently push the cooked portions at the edge toward the center, tilting the pan to allow uncooked eggs to flow in around the edges.
+When no more egg runs to the sides, continue to cook until almost set and the bottom is a just cooked.
 This whole step takes about 1 minute.

 Remove the pan from the heat and spoon filling onto the center third of the omelet perpendicular to the handle.
-Use the spatula to fold the third of the omelet closest to the handle over the filling.
+Use the spatula to fold the omelet into thirds over the filling.
 Then, grasping the handle from underneath and using the spatula as a guide, tip the omelet onto a warm plate so that it lands folded in thirds, seam-side down.